decentraland/documentation/content/creator/quests/cli.md

 ###### Create a new Quest with a JSON file

-If you want to avoid all the prompts, you can create a JSON file with the information needed to create a Quest.
-You can find more information about this [here]({{< ref "/content/creator/quests/define.md" >}}).
+To avoid all the prompts, create a full JSON file with all of the information needed to create a Quest.
+Find more information about this [here]({{< ref "/content/creator/quests/define.md" >}}).

 ```bash
 $ npx @dcl/sdk-commands quests --create-from-json <path_to_json_file>
 ```

-The command tells you if you have any error in your Quest file.
-If you don't have any error, the Quest will be created and the "Linker dApp" will be opened so that you can sign the action with your Wallet.
-After you sign the the action, and if all went well, you will see the ID of your new Quest in the SDK console.
+If your JSON file doesn't have any errors, the Quest will be created and the "Linker dApp" will open to sign the action with your Wallet.
+After you sign the the action, and if all went well, you will see the ID of your new Quest in the console.

 The `<path_to_json_file>` should be an absolute path to your JSON file.
 For example: